bigfix/developer.bigfix.com/site/pages/relevance/guide/basics/singular-and-plural.md

 A: NetworkService
 {% endqna %}

-You can explicitly create plurals using a semi-colon `;` to separate the items.
+You can explicitly create plurals using a semicolon `;` to separate the items.
 These are called "collections".

 {% qna %}